 Between the early 1820's and the end of the American Civil War in 1865, War of 1812 battlefields were a popular tourist attraction.
 Of these, the most popular was the site of the Battle of Lundy's Lane.
 Because both sides claimed victory in this battle, the site attracted Canadians, British and American tourists alike.
-The visitors would be given tours of the battle ground by a veteran of the battle, and would normally view the battlefield from the gallery of the second Drummond Hill Presbyterian Church, which was built in 1836 at the south-east corner of Drummond Road and Lundy's Lane.
+Visitors would be given tours of the battleground by a veteran of the battle, and could view the battlefield from the gallery of the second Drummond Hill Presbyterian Church, which was built in 1836 at the south-east corner of Drummond Road and Lundy's Lane.
 Drummond Hill was the highest ground in the area, and the view which could be obtained was magnificent, inspiring a series of five observation towers on Lundy's Lane.

-Known as the Anderson Tower, the first observatory was built around 1845, by a veteran of the Battle of Lundy's Lane, Captain Anderson.
+Known as the Anderson Tower, the first observatory was built around 1845 by a veteran of the Battle of Lundy's Lane, Captain Charles Anderson.
 Located on the north side of Lundy's Lane, on a lot north-east of the present Drummond Hill Church, this tower was a crude wooden structure which lacked a foundation.
-It consisted of four logs which were placed in the sand, and which tapered to a height of 40 feet.
-The outside of the tower was covered with wooden lattice-work, offering some protection for the visitors who ascended and descended the stairs which were located within.
-The posts of the tower soon began to decay, however, and the observatory collapsed during a winter storm and was never rebuilt.
+It consisted of four logs placed in the sand, which tapered to a height of 40 feet.
+The outside of the tower was covered with wooden lattice work, offering some protection for the visitors who ascended and descended the stairs located within.
+The posts of the tower soon began to decay, however, and the observatory collapsed during a winter storm.
+It was never rebuilt.

-This observatory, also known as Scott's Tower, was constructed by Adam Fralick about 1850.
-It was located on the north side of Lundy's Lane, east of the Tavern which Fralick operated almost opposite the Drummond Hill Church.
-Like the second observatory, the Fralick Tower had a wooden structure covered with lattice- work, but it was built on top of a two storey building.
+This observatory, also known as Scott's Tower, was constructed by Adam Fralick in about 1850, almost opposite the Drummond Hill Church.
+Like the McKenzie Observatory, the Fralick Tower was a wooden structure covered with lattice work, built on top of a two-storey building.
 The tower remained in operation for many years, but it ultimately collapsed during a storm.
-The property was given to the Niagara Falls Museums by Ruth Redmond and opened in 2002 as the Battle Ground Hotel and Museum.
+The property was transferred to the City of Niagara Falls by Ruth Redmond.

 The Fourth Tower or Durham/Davis Tower, as seen from the Third Tower or Fralick’s “Scott Tower”

 In 1893, a group of local citizens formed the Lundy's Lane Observatory Company and erected a steel tower on the site of Fralick's Tower.
-The construction of the 102 foot tower (the first such tower in Canada) was financed by selling $10,000 worth of shares to local citizens.
-The base of the observatory was a 50 foot square two-storey building and the girders of the tower were not simply anchored to the roof, but passed through the actual building.
+The construction of the 102-foot steel tower (the first such tower in Canada) was financed by selling $10,000 worth of shares to local citizens.
+The base of the observatory was a 50-foot square two-storey building and the girders of the tower were not simply anchored to the roof, but passed through the actual building.
 Part of the building was to be used as a museum and storehouse for relics recovered from the Lundy's Lane Battlefield.
-The Steel Tower had a steam-operated elevator which took visitors to platforms located ¾ up the tower and at its summit.
+The tower had a steam-operated elevator which took visitors to platforms located ¾ up the tower and at its summit.
 Although the steel tower was widely publicized, it failed to attract significant numbers of tourists, and the observatory was forced to close within six years of its construction.
 The property was sold to William Crawford in 1921, and he had the building and tower removed.